Botathon-CY/Parkly/README.md

 # Parkly - Parking Availability Spatial Detection Trained ML Models

 * Author : Dheeraj Thankachan
-* Licence: This project should not be used with the permission of the author.
+* Licence: This project should not be used without the permission of the author.

 ```
 Visual output can be seen in Parkly/analyze/index.html